henleyb/henleyb/README.md

 -  :coffee: I’m currently working on a React coffee app which is private for the time being but may become public in the future for others to contribute to.
 - 👯 This year I will be contributing to some open source projects, something that contributes to helping others on some level - that may be human, animal or everything by being for the environment.
 - 📫 You can reach me by firing me an email, I'm always up for chatting ideas and code.
-- :godmode: My interests are coding, climbing/bouldering, running, coffee, 3D Printing, VR, computer games (check out my Half-Life 2 mod: https://developer.valvesoftware.com/wiki/Rock_24), Freestlye FPV drone flying and making bad music with FL Studio and some hardware synths
+- :godmode: My interests are coding, climbing/bouldering, running, coffee, 3D Printing, VR, computer games (check out my Half-Life 2 mod: https://developer.valvesoftware.com/wiki/Rock_24), Freestlye FPV drone flying, photography and making bad music with FL Studio and some hardware synths
 (Synthstrom Deluge & OP-1).

 <!--